MrGiovanni/ModelsGenesis/pytorch/README.md

 ## Acknowledgement
 We thank [Jiaxuan Pang](https://github.com/MRJasonP) and [Vatsal Sodha](https://github.com/vatsal-sodha) for their implementation of Models Genesis in PyTorch.
 We build 3D U-Net architecture by referring to the released code at [mattmacy/vnet.pytorch](https://github.com/mattmacy/vnet.pytorch).
+This is a patent-pending technology.